 There is very little noise, although the highs are "open" enough that any buzz/noise from your signal chain can get amplified noticeably.
 There is no loss of lows either.
 Note that during heavy compression the highs can get ducked down, so how the highs sound will depend on how you set and use the unit.
 The tone overall is warm and smooth, but not an exaggerated tubey effect.
 Some people have reported good results swapping in different tubes, for either cleaner or fatter sound.

 The only attack/release control is a button to switch between "auto" and "fast"; The auto setting works pretty decently, but I found myself using the "fast" mode more often.
 The ratio control is also limited to a button that switches between "compress" (~2:1) and "limit" (~6:1).
 The compress mode is better for tonal fattening, and the limit mode is better for a more effect-y dip-and-swell squash action.
-It's not really a great peak limiter for slappers.
+It's not actually a great peak limiter for slappers; real limiting requires a much higher ratio.
 The threshold knob and the LED metering are very useful features--using them (along with your ears of course) is the key to getting the best results.
 The top row of LEDs indicates how strongly your signal is driving the unit, and the bottom row indicates the amount of compression being applied.

 All text on this page written and owned by Cyrus J. Heiduska, 2006-2013, all rights reserved.

 Copying is prohibited, but please feel free to link to this page using the link text "compressor reviews".